WebReflection/channel/README.md

 In a worker, the *port* is considered the worker itself.
 Every new channel is signaled through the `channel` global listener, which will have a `ports: [port]` field where the `port` is the one dedicated to the *Worker*.

+The event also has a `data` field which might help orchestrating multiple channels without clashes (i.e. through proper data names or values useful for initialization).

 **main.js**
 ```js
 import { Worker } from '@webreflection/channel';